innovationOUtside/vce-generic-guide/g-introduction.md

 - accessing the hosted VCE

-- installing the VCE on your own computer -- including testing your installation
+- installing the VCE on your own computer, including testing your installation

 - keeping a backup of your work